The Prophecy: Forsaken: Plot

-The movie opens with a brief flashback to the previous film as Father Constantine finds the Lexicon - the final book of God's prophecy and its continuing to write itself - in the catacombs of his church.
+The film opens with a brief flashback to the previous film as Father Constantine finds the Lexicon - the final book of God's prophecy and its continuing to write itself - in the catacombs of his church.
 When he keels over from a heart attack, now it's up to a grad student, Allison (Kari Wührer), to keep it from the forces of darkness.

 In the streets of Bucharest, a young girl named Maria loses her ball into the busy street.
 Suddenly, Lucifer (reprised by John Light) appears to her and tells her she should go get it.
 Almost trancelike, she wanders into the street and as a result is run over by a vehicle.
 Allison witnesses the whole thing and runs to the little girl's side.
 The girl tells Allison she has a message for her, but she cannot give it to her yet.

 On her way down, Allison brushed into Dylan (Jason Scott Lee) who was standing at the entrance to her apartment building.
 He is sitting in a dark room assembling and loading his gun.
 A mysterious figure named Stark (Tony Todd) behind him discusses "the job" he was hired to do: to kill Allison.
 Dylan tries to take the noble route and shoots himself in the head rather than take another life.
 Not to be discouraged, Stark brings Dylan back to life on the spot and tells him that the brief taste of hell he just tasted should convince him to work for Stark.

 Dylan breaks into Allison's house and holds her at gunpoint, and tells her that he was hired to do a job, but something is telling him that she is different.
 She was meant to live.
-He wants to know why she should live.
-She responds by saying that she has been entrusted with a responsibility, but she will not say what it is.
+He wants to know why she should live and she responds that she has been entrusted with a responsibility, but she will not say what it is.
 Torn between doing the right thing and doing his job, Dylan kidnaps Allison and takes her with him.
 Stark breaks into the apartment a short time later; he tears the place apart and finds the Lexicon, but is only a decoy, a set of magazine articles bound together in the Lexicon's cover.